 Visuals give your readers a chance to stop and digest your points.

 Add graphs, charts, and custom infographics.
 Take original photographs.
-Markup screenshots.
+Annotate screenshots.
 Include relevant videos.

 What types of visual elements are you using to increase engagement on your blog posts?

 Rhodel.com gathers a daily roundup of only the best-of-the-web when it comes to creating your digital strategy, online marketing, social media, startups, technology, leadership, marketing trends and Wordpress tips.
 Subscribe to the Digital Strategy Newsletter for a small weekly digest of only the best tools to improve your online digital strategy.
 As always, everything is provided free of charge but when you visit one of our sponsors, it helps us to pay the bills at no cost to you.
 Thank you.

 Check out: Gladlii.com for premium, custom web site design and branding services.